mcraig567/Initiative_Tracker/README.md

 - Toast for spells expired last turn

 Checks to add:
-- Disable new character if name too long, initiative too low or not int
 - Disable new spell if name too long, duration negative